0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/usecase-erc20-bridge.md

 }
 ```

-All codes and scripts are defined in Github Repo [Trapesys/chainbridge-example](https://github.com/Trapesys/chainbridge-example).
+All codes and scripts are in Github Repo [Trapesys/chainbridge-example](https://github.com/Trapesys/chainbridge-example).

 ## Step1: Deploy Bridge and ERC20 Handler contracts